yogurt-foundation/yogurt-css-documentation/src/transform-origin.md

 ## Transform Origin

-Utility for sets the origin of an element's transforms.
+Utilities for sets the origin of an element's transforms.

 ### Class